Visas and Immigration for study in the UK

 Travelling during term time

-We strongly recommend that you speak with your Programme Leader, Personal Tutor, or Supervisor before planning travel during term time, to discuss what impact this will have on your studies or research.
+If you have a very important reason that you need to travel outside the UK during term time, we strongly recommend that you speak with your Programme Leader, Academic Tutor, or Supervisor before planning travel during term time, to discuss what impact this will have on your studies or research.

-If your travel means you will be missing some classes or contact points, you will need to complete an Authorised Absence Form.
-This must be signed by your Programme Leader.
+If your travel means you will be missing some classes or contact points, you will need to complete an Authorised Absence Form, which must be approved by the Retention Team for your Faculty.
 Authorised Absence Forms can be used to approve up to two weeks absence from your classes and will need to be supported by evidence for your absence.
 The Retention and Success Team will also be able to help you if you have any questions about the process of getting an authorised absence.

 If you do not attend your classes (or other expected engagement points) without approval you may be withdrawn from your programme of study.
 So it is highly important to always take advice on this and speak to your Faculty straight away if you will have any absence.
 To find out more about how your attendance is monitored, please refer to the Student Engagement Policy.